NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-Classification.markdown

     </td>
     <td>
       <strong>Orange</strong><br /><br />
-      Limited distribution, within organization, but only on a ‘need-to-know’ basis.
+      Limited distribution, within the organisation, but only on a ‘need-to-know’ basis.
     </td>
   </tr>
   <tr>